Places to Visit

-There's plenty to discover in and around Chesterfield and something for everyone; whether you're looking for somewhere picturesque to walk, planning a shopping trip or entertaining the kids.
+There’s plenty to see and do in Chesterfield and something for everyone – whether you’re looking for somewhere picturesque to walk, planning a shopping trip or entertaining the kids.
 Try some of the ideas below for a very enjoyable visit to Chesterfield.

 1. Chesterfield Canal

 A peaceful retreat with beautiful countryside and plenty of wildlife to enjoy as well as an exciting events programme running throughout the year.

 No visit to Chesterfield is complete without stopping off in the town’s historic centre.
 First, call in at our award-winning Visitor Centre for some friendly local information.
 Then soak up some of Chesterfield’s rich historical heritage in the Museum and Art Gallery or climb 144 steps to enjoy fantastic views from the famous ‘Crooked Spire’.
 Chesterfield town centre is also a great destination for shopping.